vavilonpal/vavilonpal/README.md

 [![Typing SVG](https://readme-typing-svg.herokuapp.com?color=FFA500&lines=Java+Backend+Developer)](https://git.io/typing-svg)

 ### About me
-I am 21 and one years old, studying for a degree in applied computer science.
+I am 21  years old, studying for a degree in applied computer science.
 I personally study Java and web development using the *Spring Framework*.
 At the moment, I am developing a platform for creating school tests, a rating system and achievements based on *Spring Cloud* microservices.

 #### My professional skills